cmndcntrlcyber/rtpi-init/README.md

 ## Security Considerations

 - Change all default passwords immediately after setup
-- Use Nginx Proxy Manager to secure internal services with SSL
 - Consider using firewall rules to restrict access to management interfaces
 - Run behind a VPN for sensitive red team operations
 - Ensure you have proper authorization before conducting any phishing campaigns